ryzen852/CatLitterMonitor/README.md

 A self-hosted, AI-powered litter box monitor that runs entirely in a mobile browser — no server, no native app, no subscription.

-Point an old Android phone at your litter box and get per-cat visit logs, health alerts, and Discord/Telegram notifications — all powered by Claude Vision.
+Point any phone or tablet with a camera at your litter box and get per-cat visit logs, health alerts, and Discord/Telegram notifications — all powered by Claude Vision.

 ---

 ## Features

 - **Motion-triggered capture** — only calls the API when a cat is actually present, keeping costs minimal
-- **Smart 3-shot capture** — entry shot for identification, drop shot timed to the squat moment, final shot for covering behaviour
+- **Smart 3-shot capture** — entry shot for identification, drop shot timed to the squat moment, presence-check shot to confirm the cat has left
 - **Multi-cat support** — add as many cats as you have; each gets a name, breed, reference photo, and colour tag
 - **AI identification** — Claude compares live frames against per-cat reference photos and written descriptions; records as "unknown" rather than guessing when confidence is low
+- **Waste health analysis** — urine clump size, colour, feces consistency and colour; flags abnormalities automatically
-- **Health monitoring** — alerts for unusual visit frequency, abnormally long sessions, and extended gaps between defecation records
+- **Health monitoring** — alerts for unusual visit frequency, abnormally long sessions, no-elimination visits, and extended gaps between defecation records
-- **Discord + Telegram notifications** — instant push on every visit, with health warnings included
+- **Discord + Telegram notifications** — configurable modes: every visit, alerts only, or daily summary
-- **Bilingual UI** — switch between Traditional Chinese and English at any time
+- **Bilingual UI** — switch between Traditional Chinese and English at any time; notifications follow the same language
 - **Zero backend** — runs as a static HTML file; all data stored in browser LocalStorage

 ---